Subacromial bursitis has similar symptoms to Supraspinatus tendinitis with shoulder pain over a 60-degree arc when the arm is lifted sideways.

 The aims of subacromial bursitis rehab are to reduce pain and inflammation, improve or maintain mobility, strengthening the shoulder with exercises and finally to gradually return the athlete to full function and fitness.

-Before beginning a subacromial bursitis rehabilitation program it is important to be aware that the athletes chance of the injury recurring are increased by any of the following:
+Before beginning a subacromial bursitis rehabilitation program it is important to be aware that the athletes chance of the injury recurring is increased by any of the following:

 - If they have an unstable shoulder joint where there is a lot of movement and weakness in the joint for example from previous injury or a shoulder dislocation.
 If you are not sure, see a sports injury professional.
 Failure to recognize this may mean the injury is likely to recur.